rohitdasu/projectmate/README.md

 <br>

 ### Installation using docker
+> **_NOTE:_** Docker set up is highly recommended mainly on linux systems due to possible performance issues on other platforms.

 1. Fork the project 🔧

 2. Clone the project by running the following command on the terminal 🔽